-OLUOL holds twice-yearly prosthetic clinics at St. Boniface Hospital to create and fit new prosthetic legs and arms for amputees in Southern Haiti.
+OLUOL holds twice-yearly prosthetic clinics at SBH to create and fit new prosthetic legs and arms for amputees in southern Haiti.
 In addition to supplying all of the material and prostheses, OLUOL provides adjustments and maintenance to existing prostheses for people in the local community.
-SBHF's own physical therapy team builds on this work by providing ongoing care to people in southern Haiti who use prosthetics.
+SBH’s own physical therapy team builds on this work by providing ongoing care to people in southern Haiti who use prosthetics.
 Because there are few accommodations for people living with disabilities or limited mobility in the country, a prosthetic can be life-changing for a patient like Jamesly.

 When a patient like Jamesly arrives at SBH for the OLUOL clinic, they first receive a consultation from the OLUOL team to better understand their needs.
 Next, the patient is fitted for their custom prosthetic.
 This involves creating a mold of the patient’s residual limb to ensure that the finished prosthesis is custom-fit to their body.
 Once the prosthetic is finished, the patient receives training and physical therapy to help improve strength, endurance, limb function, and control of the prosthesis.